rlevine/droplet_video_analyzer/README.md

 the `sample_files/output` directory in the file tree; the `-o`/`--output` flag allows you to set an alternate destination directory for the output.

+For convenience in running the script, until there's a proper package for it, add the distribution directory to your shell path, or add a symbolic link to a directory already in your path, such as `/usr/local/bin`.

 Note that the samples files are drawn from the data published by the research team at Duke University, and are covered by a a Creative Commons license.
 More information can be found in the file accompanying [README](sample_files/original_data_README.txt) file